 Section 10.
-Employees on leave without pay to attend official Union conventions or conferences in accordance with Article 14, Section 3 shall have that time included in regular hours paid for purposes of earning annual leave entitlement and credited service under Section 1 above.
+Employees on leave without pay to attend official Union conventions or conferences in accordance with Article 14, Section 3.a., or who use leave without pay for Union business per Article 14, Section 3.b., shall have that time included in regular hours paid for purposes of earning annual leave entitlement and credited service under Section 1 above.

 Section 11.
 Permanent employees who have one or more years of service since the date on which they commenced their most recent period of employment may anticipate annual leave to which they become entitled during the then current calendar year unless the Employer has reason to believe that the employee has been abusing the leave privilege.
-Permanent employees with less than one year of service since the date on which they commenced their most recent period of employment may not anticipate annual leave.
+Effective with the beginning of the 2017 leave calendar year, permanent employees with less than one year of service since the date on which they commenced their most recent period of employment may, at the Employer's discretion, anticipate up to one day (7.5 or 8.0 hours) of annual leave before it is earned.
+An employee who is permitted to anticipate such leave and who subsequently terminates employment shall reimburse the Employer for leave used but not earned.